No Jab No Pay

-If your child has completed all required vaccines (up until the age of 7 years) the issue can be that there is no link between the Australian Childhood Immunisation Register (ACIR) and Centrelink’s records.
+If your child has completed all required vaccines the issue could also be that there is no link between the Australian Immunisation Register (AIR) and Centrelink’s records.
 Parents can create the link on line as follows:

 - Go to your Centrelink online account through MyGov and check the “my profile” function.
 This link cannot be created by Council or a GP; or

 - Contact either Families (131 650) or AIR (1800 653 809) areas of the Department of Health & Human Services.